 Once the water is appropriately heated (190F, depending on the beans), pour into a milk frothing pitcher and place a thermometer in the water to wait for it to cool to the desired temperature.

 Set a timer for 2-3 minutes (depending on your coffee strength preferences).
 The longer you brew it, the higher the chances of over-extraction (bitterness) and the more you may need to dilute it with water to achieve the desired strength.

 Slowly pour the hot water into the reservoir until it is approximately half-full.
 “Pre-brew” the water and grounds, allow them to bloom, and stir them slowly with the stirring wand for a few seconds before adding water to the top of the reservoir.

 Place a metal filter (paper filters remove the delicious oils) on top of the reservoir and then secure the filter cap on top of the metal filter.

-- When the timer goes off, carefully invert the reservoir and plunger unit on top of the coffee cup.
+When the timer goes off, carefully invert the reservoir and plunger unit on top of the coffee cup.
 Tip: Hold by the reservoir; not the plunger.

-- Pour a little more of the hot water from the kettle into the coffee cup to your preference and gently stir with the handle of the bean scoop or a small spoon.
+Pour the remaining hot water from the kettle into the coffee cup to adjust for your coffee strength preference and gently stir with the handle of the bean scoop or a small spoon.
 You may want to leave room at the end for milk.
 If you like, you can add cool water to your cup to make it cool enough to drink immediately.

-- Disassemble the Aero Press by carefully removing the filter cap and filter, then push the plunger all the way through the reservoir so it pops the puck into the garbage/compost bin.
+Disassemble the Aero Press by carefully removing the filter cap and filter, then push the plunger all the way through the reservoir so it pops the puck into the garbage/compost bin.
 Then, carefully extract the plunger from the reservoir while taking care not to burn yourself on hot grounds.
 Scrape the grounds from the filter into the garbage.
 Coffee grounds are not kind to plumbing